Steven James – Co-Publisher

-Steven is a visionary and a craftsman who is personally responsible for the design and construction of all the buildings that house Glass Patterns Quarterly, and its sister publications, Profitable Glass Quarterly and The Flow magazines.
+Steven is a visionary and a craftsman who is personally responsible for the design and construction of all the buildings that house Glass Patterns Quarterly, and its sister publications, Glass Art and The Flow magazines.
 His fine arts background adds much to the lifestyle of the company and these interests have proven to be a great asset to the development and success of the three periodicals which cater to different audiences.

 Maureen has been involved in the glass industry as a publisher since 1985 when she became cofounder and managing editor of Glass Patterns Quarterly.
 This quality, tutorial-based periodical has an international readership in over eighty countries.
 Maureen’s desire to provide a vital business resource for glass professionals later led to the birth of Profitable Glass Quarterly.
 She is currently publisher of Glass Patterns, Glass Art and The Flow publications.
 She has also served on the board of the International Art Glass Suppliers Association and in 2012 received the Lifetime Achievement Award from this organization.
 Maureen also served as a board member of the KBW Educational Foundation.
-Maureen is an active and voting member AGA, ISGB, GAS, and SGAA.
+Maureen is an active and voting member ISGB, GAS, and SGAA.
 She and her staff manage the demonstration stage that runs throughout the Glass Craft & Bead Expo each year in Las Vegas, Nevada and judge the Gallery of Excellence Gallery.
 She has been influential in bringing glass education to the masses and is thrilled to be working with the various organizations serving in this capacity.
 Maureen is also a co-host for the Glass Expert Webinars in which the best and most sought after instructors in the industry share their unique techniques to an audience all over the world via a live webinar.

 Kathy Gentry – Circulation Manager